 - Coal rights may be unavailable due to restrictions, but there may be no restrictions on oil and gas rights.

 - Sometimes when the coal is freehold, metallic and industrial minerals may be Crown.

 On the Interactive Map, you may see discrepancies between the area of the restriction and the actual location of the park or other restricted area.
 In these situations, the park boundary is more accurate.
 The restriction data layer is a different data layer from the park boundary layer.
 The discrepancy occurs when a restriction has been entered based on the nearest land key (Section, Quarter Section or Legal Subdivision), rather than the actual boundaries.
 For example, if a park boundary cuts through a section, the restriction may show the whole section as being unavailable.
 In these situations, turning off the restriction layer may give you a more accurate picture.
 However, keep in mind that a restriction near a park boundary may be there for other reasons.
-When applying on lands with this kind of discrepancy, the most accurate information on the actual boundary of the restricted area (e.g. a park) is available in the reports you can generate within the interactive map system.
+When applying on lands with this kind of discrepancy, the most accurate information on the actual boundary of the restricted area (for example, a park) is available in the reports you can generate within the interactive map system.
 Where such discrepancies exist, you may apply for sections that show as restricted, and the Department will exclude any unavailable lands when processing your application.

 Connect with Energy resource mapping and analysis: